RustySnipers/MarketPulse/README.md

 - **Trade Input**: Easy input and management of trades.
 - **Analytics Dashboard**: Visual representation of trade performance.
 - **Printable Reports**: Generate and print detailed reports of trading activities.
+- **Interactive Calendar**: View and filter market events with color-coded severity and type.

 ## Getting Started